 The IME Program Integrity (PI) unit conducts audits on all Medicaid Provider types including HCBS providers.
 Any suspected fraud is turned over to the Department of Inspection and Appeals Medicaid Fraud and Control Unit.

-The PI Unit must open a minimum of 60 cases for provider reviews during each quarter-while 100% of fraud referred cases are reviewed, the vendor is contractually required to audit a minimum of 60 cases in the quarter referred by DHS.
+The PI Unit must open a minimum of 60 cases for provider reviews during each quarter.
+Cases referred from DHS must be opened in the quarter referred.
 Reviewed cases must include providers who exceed calculated norms for rates and units as well as a random sample.
 Reviews are also incorporated through referrals and complaints received.
 All reviews include monitoring a statistically representative sample of paid claims and service documentation to detect such aberrancies as up-coding or code creep.
 This monitoring may involve desk reviews or provider on-site reviews.
 PI must also perform on-site reviews on at least 5% of provider cases opened during the quarter.
 This translates into a minimum of 3 on-site reviews per quarter.
 They must also include analysis of provider practice patterns and reviews of medical records in the provider's setting.
 PI must initiate appropriate action to recover erroneous/inappropriate provider payments on the basis of its reviews.
 They must work with the Core MMIS contractor to accomplish required actions on providers, including requests to recover payment through the use of credit and adjustment procedures.
 During a desk review the provider is required to submit records for review.
 The purpose of the site visit is to verify that the information submitted to the State is accurate and to determine compliance with Federal and State enrollment requirements.

 PI must report findings from all reviews to DHS, including quarterly written reports (or more frequent if requested) detailing information on provider utilization review summary findings and provider on-site review activity.
 Requests for provider records by the PI unit shall include Form 470-4479, Documentation Checklist, which is available at www.ime.state.ia.us/Providers/Forms.html, listing the specific records that must be provided for the audit or review pursuant to paragraph 79.3(2)"d" to document the basis for services or activities provided.
-Audits are conducted in accordance with 441 Iowa Administrative Code 79.4(3) - 5 (http://dhs.iowa.gov/sites/default/files/441-79.pdf).
-Should the State require self-audit, the proscribed methodology for sampling and review is determined on a case-by-case basis, and is generally determined based on the nature and scope of the issue identified.